mxschmdt/mrqa-prompting-gen/README.md

 for training a T5 v1.1 large model on a 16-split from the SQuAD subset from the few-shot MRQA benchmark.
 Note that this assumes to have downloaded the benchmark data to `mrqa-few-shot` as specified in `data/datasets.ini`.

-In general, datasets can be referenced by a name from [HF's datasets library](https://huggingface.co/datasets) or as specified in `data/datasets.ini`.

 See `utils/args.py` for arguments or run `python run.py -h`.
 Many arguments are provided by transformers (see https://huggingface.co/docs/transformers/v4.40.2/en/main_classes/trainer#transformers.TrainingArguments for a list and description of these parameters).